Codes Dictionary

 1.1.
 How to Access the Data on WID.world

-Users can take directly take advantage of the graphing capabilities on WID.world to make simple plots.
-For more advanced analyses, they can download the data and then import it into their preferred statistical software.
-For two of them (R and Stata), we provide packages to directly access the WID.
+Users can use the graphing capabilities on WID.world to make simple plots.
+Users can also download and import the data into their preferred statistical software for more advanced analyses.
+We provide packages to access the WID directly (R and Stata).
 Overall, we can distinguish four ways of accessing the data on WID.world.

 1.1.1.
 Using the Graphing Tools on the Website

 The WID.world website offers several basic graphing capabilities.
-The “WORLD” section of the website can be used to display the data for all the available countries on a world map, and to plot the same series over time for different countries.
-The “BY COUNTRY” section of the section can be used to display several series for the same country.
-In both cases, the variable selection is done via the menu of the left.
-By default, it suggests a handful of “key indicators” which corresponds to the most common and the most widely available types of indicators requested.
+The “WORLD” section of the website can be used to display the data for all the available countries on a world map and to plot the same series over time for different countries.
+The “BY COUNTRY” section can be used to display several series for the same country.
+In both cases, the variable selection is done via the menu (left-hand-side).
+By default, it suggests a handful of “key indicators” corresponding to the most common and widely available types of indicators requested.

 To access other series, choose “more indicators” at the bottom of the menu.
 This section of the menu is divided into five categories.
 The two categories “average & total income” and “average & total wealth” refer to macroeconomic aggregates.
-To select a variable from these categories, click on them, and then choose a concept from the menu that appears.
-Most concepts can be decomposed into more subconcepts by click on the arrow on their right.
+To select a variable from these categories, click on them and then choose a concept from the menu that appears.
+Most concepts can be decomposed into more subconcepts by clicking on the arrow on their right.
 The two categories “income inequality” and “wealth inequality” refer to distributed variables.
 If you choose them, a menu will appear to let you select a concept (top-right corner) and a part of the distribution (or the Gini coefficient).
-The last category “other indicators” refers to other categories such as prices, exchange rates and populations.
+The last category, “other indicators,” refers to other categories such as prices, exchange rates, and populations.
 Once you have selected a concept, the menu will ask you to specify other characteristics of the series requested (currency, population unit, age group, average/share/aggregate, depending on what is relevant to the context considered).

 For country graphs, you can display several series simultaneously, assuming they have the same unit.
 Buttons on the right of the graph let you share the graph, export it as an image, or export the underlying data.
 The “?” lets you view the sources and the methodological notes for the data.